 - Those who were married but filed separate returns encountered a limit of $155,650 in 2016, and this increased to $156,900 in 2017.

-The TCJA also imposes a ceiling of $10,000 on the deduction of property, state and local taxes.
+The TCJA also now imposes a ceiling of $10,000 on the deduction of property, state, and local taxes.
 This limit applies to the total of all three when they’re added together.
-If you pay $20,000 in 2018, that extra $10,000 won’t do you any good at tax time—you can no longer claim it, at least not through 2025.
-This cap serves a similar purpose to that achieved by the Pease limitation—it limits this deduction for taxpayers who might find themselves paying in excess of $10,000 for these taxes.
+If you pay $20,000 in 2018, that extra $10,000 won’t do you any good at tax time—you can no longer claim it, at least not through 2025 when the TCJA potentially expires.
+This cap serves a similar purpose to that achieved by the Pease limitation—it limits this deduction for taxpayers who might find themselves paying in excess of $10,000 a year for these taxes.

 The mortgage interest deduction has been tweaked downward as well.
-It's now limited to $750,000 in acquisition debt for mortgages taken on after December 14, 2017.
+It's now limited to $750,000 in acquisition debt for mortgages taken out after Dec.
+14, 2017.
 The limit used to be $1 million.
-Interest on many home equity loans has been eliminated from the equation.
+Interest on many home equity loans has been eliminated from the equation as well.
 So again, the Pease limitation would only limit a tax provision that the TCJA affected anyway.

-Congress apparently felt that the Pease limitation and some terms of the TCJA overlapped, serving the same purpose.
-Leaving the Pease limitation in place while simultaneously enacting the new tax law could have effectively limited some taxpayers twice.
+Congress apparently felt that the Pease limitation and these other terms of the TCJA overlapped, serving the same purpose.